Structure and tensile properties of the forewing costal vein of the honeybee Apis mellifera†

-In this study, we investigated morphological features and tensile properties of the forewing costal vein of the honeybee (Apis mellifera) in fresh, dry and in-vitro-time varied conditions.
-The costal vein is composed of an outer sub-vein and an inner one starting from wing base to nearly 50% of wing span and then they are fused into one vein extending to the wing tip.
-Confocal laser scanning microscopy revealed that the outer sub-vein with red autofluorescence is stiffer than the inner one with green autofluorescence, and the membrane in the gap between the sub-veins exhibited a long blue-autofluorescing resilin stripe.
+In this study, we investigated the morphological features and tensile properties of the forewing costal vein of the honeybee (Apis mellifera) under fresh, dry and in vitro-time varied conditions.
+The costal vein is composed of an outer sub-vein and an inner vein starting from the wing base to nearly 50% of the wing span and then they are fused into one vein extending to the wing tip.
+Confocal laser scanning microscopy revealed that the outer sub-vein with red autofluorescence is stiffer than the inner one with green autofluorescence, and the membrane in the gap between the sub-veins exhibited a long blue-autofluorescence resilin stripe.
 Considering the irregular cross-sectional shape of the costal vein, cross-sections of the tested specimens after tensile failure were analysed using scanning electron microscopy, to precisely calculate their cross-sectional areas by a customized MATLAB program.
-The Young’s modulus and tensile strength of fresh specimens were ~4.78 GPa and ~119.84 MPa, which are lower than those of dry specimens (~9.08 GPa and ~154.45 MPa).
-However, the tensile strain had the opposite relationship (fresh: ~0.031, dry: ~0.018).
-Thus, specimen desiccation results in an increasing stiffness and brittleness.
-The morphological features and material properties of the costa taken together represent a tradeoff between both deformability and stiffness.
+The Young's modulus and tensile strength of fresh specimens were ∼4.78 GPa and ∼119.84 MPa, which are lower than those of dry specimens (∼9.08 GPa and ∼154.45 MPa).
+However, the tensile strain had the opposite relationship (fresh: ∼0.031, dry: ∼0.018).
+Thus, specimen desiccation results in increasing stiffness and brittleness.
+The morphological features and material properties of the costal vein taken together represent a tradeoff between both deformability and stiffness.
 Our study provides guidance for material selection and bionic design of the technical wings of flapping micro aerial vehicles.